-15 best things to do in Luang Prabang for a backpacker
+Top things to do in Luang Prabang; backpacker’s guide!

-As my adventure in Laos came to an end in Luang Prabang, I reallised what a truly epic place this is.
-It seems the further North Loas I travelled the better the locations seemed to get and with this I thing Luang Pabang is the number one place to visit in Laos.
-Luang Prabang has an sweet vibes atmosphere and plenty for a backpacker to do.
-As a result, I have done my ultimate favourite 15 best things to do in Luang Prabang for a backpacker.
-Use these tips for a truly epic time in the amazing Luang Prabang.
+As my adventure in Laos came to an end in Luang Prabang, I realised what a truly epic place this is.
+It seems the further North Loas I travelled the better the locations seemed to get and with this, I think Luang Prabang is the number one place to visit in Laos.
+Luang Prabang has a sweet vibes atmosphere and plenty for a backpacker to do.
+As a result, I have done my ultimate favourite best things to do in Luang Prabang.
+Use these tips for a truly epic time.

 1. visit the epic Kuang Si Falls

 The most amazing waterfall I have seen.
 The Kuang Si falls at its tallest is actually taller than the more famous Niagara Falls.
 The unique three pooled rock formations are covered by unique turquoise coloured waters than you can swim in and take plenty of worthy Instagram photos.

 However, during rainy season the waters will turn a dark brown colour.
 Nevertheless, the Kuang Si Falls are one of the most amazing things to do in Luang Prabang.